Fort Peck, Montana: Gateway to Wild Waters and Prehistoric Wonders

 - Elevation: 2,178 ft

-- Known For: Fort Peck Dam, Fort Peck Lake, dinosaur fossils, summer theater
+- Known For: Fort Peck Dam (one of the largest earth-filled dams in the world), Fort Peck Lake, dinosaur fossils, summer theater

 - Nearby Landmarks: Charles M. Russell National Wildlife Refuge, Missouri River Breaks, Fort Peck Interpretive Center